 As you can see in the image above, the S33 modem comes with one service coaxial connector and two Ethernet ports.
 Amongst the Ethernet ports, one is a 2.5 Gbps multi-gig port, while the other is the standard Gigabit port.

 This is what separates it from the Gigabit cable modems.
 S33 lets you use the ports in multiple ways.
 Connect the devices to the 1 Gbps port or 2.5 Gbps port for faster downloads and uploads.
-You can also combine both ports to access even faster speeds, thanks to LAN link aggregation support.
+However, you can’t combine both ports to access faster speeds, as S33 lacks LAN link aggregation support.

 Unfortunately, there isn’t any USB port, so connecting your peripheral devices and faster data transfer is never an option.